 How To Do

-- Stand straight, keeping feet shoulder-width apart, grab a pair of dumbbells by your side.
-The dumbbells should not be touching your body.
+- The dumbbells should not be touching your body.

 - Slowly curl the dumbbells up as far as possible.

-- Then slowly lower the dumbbells back down to the starting position.
+- Then, slowly lower the dumbbells back down to the starting position.

 Tips